We were standing outside Teacher’s Bar on a Saturday night.

 The same hunger entered love, too.

-Three nights later, in the same kitchen, she asked me why I had answered a question in that voice.
-I said, "What voice?"
-She said, "That voice."
-I turned back to the stove.
+I turned around.
 I was holding some papers.
-I remember wanting the papers to feel heavier than they were.
+I wanted the papers to feel heavier than they were.
 I wanted the moment to need me more than it did.
-The fight lasted three minutes.
-But the disappointment—I am still measuring it.